davefelcey/dse-graph-demo/README.md

 ### Requirements
 - VirtualBox
 - Vagrant (to build the VM)
-- A DataStax Accademy (DA) account
+- A DataStax Accademy account

 ### Installation
 Change the install-dse.sh script to include the email address and password you use for DataStax Accademy.